Hudson Hornet: 1954

-For the 1954 model year, the Hornet underwent a major more square-lined redesign and to match the look of the compact Hudson Jet that was introduced in 1953.
-This entailed extensive retooling because of the way the step-down frame wrapped around the passenger compartment.
-The front had a simpler grille that complemented the now-functional hood scoop and a new one-piece curved windshield, while the sides gained period-typical fender chrome accents, and the formerly sloped rear end was squared off.
-The front to rear fender line was styled to make the car look longer and taillamps were also redesigned.
-The interior was also updated with a new dash and instrument cluster that were surprisingly modern.
+For the 1954 model year, the Hornet underwent a major, more square-lined redesign to match the look of the compact Hudson Jet introduced in 1953.
+This entailed extensive retooling due to the way the step-down frame wrapped around the passenger compartment.
+The front had a simpler grille that complemented the now-functional hood scoop.
+A new one-piece curved windshield replaced the dual unit, the sides gained period-typical fender chrome accents, and the formerly sloped rear end was squared off.
+The front to rear fender line was styled to make the car look longer.
+The taillamps were also redesigned.
+The standard functional scoop on the hood directed cold air to the carburetors and was considered "ventilation" in 1954, rather than ram air.
+In 1954, power output was increased from 145 to 170 hp.
+However, the engine could be tuned to produce 210 hp when equipped with the "7-X" modifications that Hudson made available.

+The interior was also updated with a new dash and instrument cluster that "were surprisingly modern".
 An example is a Hornet owner writing for Popular Mechanics in 1999, noting that "the car's unique, low slung appearance and silky handling earned Hudson an image that — for many buyers — eclipsed luxury marques like Cadillac."

-Like all previous model years, no V8 engine was available (similar to Chevrolet models from 1918 to 1954), but the 308 CID six-cylinder was standard in Hornets and produced 160 hp, the racing-inspired 170 hp "Twin-H-Power" (dual one-barrel carburetor) option was popular, and a 7-X version of the engine was offered as a factory option, producing over 210 hp using a high compression head, special camshaft, and other "severe usage" parts designed for racing.
+As with all previous model years, no V8 engine was available (similar to the Chevrolet models from 1918 to 1954), making the 308 CID I6 standard in Hornets.
+It was rated at 160 hp with the 170 hp "Twin-H-Power" (dual one-barrel carburetors) optional.
+Both versions operated on regular-grade gasoline featuring an aluminum cylinder head with a 7.5 to 1 compression ratio as standard and an optional cast-iron head with a 7.0 to 1 ratio.
+A 7-X version of the engine was offered as a factory option, producing over 210 hp using a high compression head, special camshaft, and other "severe usage" parts designed for racing.
 The engine was more powerful than the contemporary low-priced competition (the Chevrolet I6 and Ford V8) and was close to the V8 engines offered by the medium-priced competition (Oldsmobile and Buick).
 The Hornet's performance delivered up to 100 mph and "quasi-thrifty" 17 mpgus fuel economy.

-Although the Hornet's redesign positioned it equally with its contemporaries in terms of looks and style, the redesign came too late to boost sales.
-The news that Hudson was in financial difficulties and had been essentially taken over by Nash-Kelvinator to form American Motors Corporation during the 1954 model year was known by the car-buying public.